JustBeYou/IoT-Dataset-Dockerized/README.md

 Run `docker-compose up -d` to start the network.
 Docker will pull the images for each application to your local machine.

-If you want to interact with the applications, you can change the code of the (hub app)[https://github.com/unibuc-cs/iot-dataset-hub-app], rebuild the image and restart the composer.
+If you want to interact with the applications, you can change the code of the [hub app](https://github.com/unibuc-cs/iot-dataset-hub-app), rebuild the image and restart the composer.
 If you want live updates, mount the directory of the hub app as a volume inside the docker container.
 (TODO add instructions for this)

 ## IoT applications
 * https://github.com/unibuc-cs/iot-dataset-hub-app (the hub)